Emergency Shelter Support

 We currently have a great need for self-motivated individuals who are willing and able to facilitate classes for SOS clients.
 Examples of classes held by volunteers at SOS include: Resume and Cover Letter Assistance, Financial Literacy, Adult Literacy, Mock Interviews, Creative Writing, Computer Skills, Parenting Classes and Navigating a Career in Transition, Yoga, Karate, Art Therapy, Guitar Lessons, Singing Lessons, and Knitting.

 The mentoring program uses adult volunteers who are committed to supporting, guiding, and being a friend to a young person.
 All individuals interested in mentoring must receive clearance from the Department of Human Services before volunteering.

-Mentoring volunteers must commit to a consistent weekly or bi-weekly volunteer schedule so the children can form a routine with their mentor.
+Mentoring volunteers must commit to a consistent weekly or bi-weekly volunteer schedule to form a routine with their mentor.
 In addition, we hope volunteers have the financial flexibility and willingness to do engaging activities such as: bowling, arcade gaming, trips to the batting cage, go-carting, trips to the driving range, receiving a manicure or pedicure, eating out at a restaurant, going fishing, attending a play, ballet, musical or anything else that may inspire, motivate or enhance the life of a child (SOS does receive some free passes and will provide them when available).

 Provide educational support to SOS clients by assisting with homework, school projects, as well teaching positive study skills.
 Tutoring takes place at 5:00 p.m. at the SOS office or at 7:00 p.m. at the host site.
 Tutors should come once every week.